 Phoenix, Arizona, Law Firm for Insurance Agent Errors and Omissions and Insurance Company Bad Faith

-When your insurance agent or insurance company has acted wrongly, whether in misrepresenting coverage, failing to offer you coverage when the law requires it, or acting in bad faith to avoid paying your claim, you will find the legal representation you need at the Surrano Law Firm in Phoenix, Arizona.
+When your insurance agent or insurance company has acted wrongly, whether in misrepresenting coverage, failing to offer you coverage when the law requires it, or acting in bad faith to avoid paying your claim, you will find the legal representation you need at Surrano Law Offices in the Phoenix area.
 Our attorneys focus exclusively on representing policyholders and claimants who have a right to insurance benefits under their own policy or that of the party who caused their damages.

 You spend good money faithfully paying your premiums, month after month and year after year.
-When you incur losses, you have every right to expect a fair, honest, and prompt response from your insurance company, just as you have the right to expect accurate information and expert guidance from your agent.
+When you incur losses, you have every right to expect a fair, honest, and prompt response from your insurance company – just as you have the right to expect accurate information and expert guidance from your agent.
 When this is not forthcoming, we will investigate and determine if you have a valid claim to recover your damages.
 So don’t wait.
-Call the Surrano Law Firm today to learn about your options when your insurance provider has let you down.
+Call Surrano Law Offices today to learn about your options when your insurance provider has let you down.